Moths of North Carolina

 Habitats: Our two records come from stands of Spruce-fir Forests on Mt.
 Mitchell and adjoining areas of the Black Mountains.

 Larval Host Plants: The larvae are needle-miners on both fir and spruce trees (Prentice, 1966; Rose and Lindquist, 1994).
 The reported hosts include Norway Spruce (Picea abies), White Spruce (P. glauca), Black Spruce (P. mariana), Colorado Spruce (P. pungens) and Red Spruce (P. rubens).
-Red Spruce is the only documented host in North Carolina as of 2023. - View
+In North Carolina, feeding has been recorded on Red Spruce and Fraser Fir (Abies fraseri). - View

 Wikipedia